Jneal005/nimonada8-website/SUPABASE_SETUP.md

 CREATE POLICY "Authenticated users can create reviews" ON reviews FOR INSERT WITH CHECK (auth.uid() = user_id);

+-- Prayer requests policies
+CREATE POLICY "Anyone can view public prayer requests" ON prayer_requests FOR SELECT USING (is_public = true);

+CREATE POLICY "Anyone can create prayer requests" ON prayer_requests FOR INSERT WITH CHECK (true);

 -- Create a function to handle new user signups
 CREATE OR REPLACE FUNCTION handle_new_user()